Lakes of Titan: Impact of Titan's methane cycle and geology on lake formation

-All but 3% of Titan's lakes have been found within a bright unit of terrain covering about 900 by 1800 km near the north pole.
+97% of Titan's lakes have been found within a bright unit of terrain covering about 900 by 1800 km near the north pole.
 The lakes found here have very distinctive shapes—rounded complex silhouettes and steep sides—suggesting deformation of the crust created fissures that could be filled up with liquid.
 A variety of formation mechanisms have been proposed.
 The explanations range from the collapse of land after a cryovolcanic eruption to karst terrain, where liquids dissolve soluble ice.
 Smaller lakes (up to tens of miles across) with steep rims (up to hundreds of feet high) might be analogous to maar lakes, i.e. explosion craters subsequently filled with liquid.
 The explosions are proposed to result from fluctuations in climate, which lead to pockets of liquid nitrogen accumulating within the crust during colder periods and then exploding when warming caused the nitrogen to rapidly expand as it shifted to a gas state.